 A: We’re after a project that works towards improving, reinventing, or creating solutions to be used in an app, widget, plug-in, website, prototype or formats that will not only benefit your organization but the EBU community at large.
 A project can be experimental as long as it is measurable, has well-defined goals, and a structured timeline.

-This means being able to share knowledge beyond a presentation or report, for example: open source solutions, detailed how-to manuals, or clear and replicable processes.
+A: Impact is our biggest driver for expanding the Media Innovation Fund.
+Our main goal is to find projects that can benefit other Members more practically.
+This means being able to share knowledge beyond a presentation or report such as open source solutions, detailed how-to manuals, or clear and replicable processes.